The guide is useful if you want to convert a column number to a column letter.

 - The

-is the text you want to replace thesearch_for
+replace_withis the text you want to replace thesearch_fortext with.

 Example 1